This excellent exercise targets a variety of muscle groups.

 See the exercise in action in the video below.

-Increase shoulder strength and improve posture and running efficiency with this excellent exercise!
+Increase stride length and reduce injury risk with this excellent exercise!